-Petra Kamarytova BSc, M.Ost, DPO
+Petra Kamarytova BSc, M.Ost, DPO, WHOst.

-She also undertook training in the OsteoMAP programme, which is an NHS funded initiative, developed by the BSO, combining mindfulness and osteopathy for people suffering from chronic pain.
+She also undertook training in the OsteoMAP programme, which was an NHS funded initiative, developed by the BSO, combining mindfulness and osteopathy for people suffering from chronic pain.

 After her graduation, Petra travelled to Nepal providing osteopathic treatment to individuals in local communities, treating presentations ranging from acute musculoskeletal injuries from manual work in the field to supporting the recovery of patients after stroke alongside physiotherapy.
 She also provided osteopathic treatment in a shelter for vulnerable women.

-Since her return to England, she has been working within NHS and private practices, and is now very happy to be joining Surbiton Osteopaths.

-Petra has completed a two-year post-graduate Diploma in Paediatric Osteopathy with the Osteopathic Centre for Children, and is currently studying with the Molinari Institute of Health for the Diploma in Women’s Health.
+Since her return to England, she pursued her areas of interest and completed a two-year post-graduate Diploma in Paediatric Osteopathy (DPO) with the Osteopathic Centre for Children, and a two-year post-graduate Diploma in Women’s Health (WHOst.) with the Molinari Institute of Health.

 She has also attended courses for healthcare practitioners relating to ring pessary sizing and fitting for urinary incontinence and pelvic organ prolapse (this service is not currently available) and gynaecological assessment and examination.